divyajeettt/CSE231/Assignment-3/3/README.md

 ## Run

 Note that problem 3 has a custom `Makefile` to compile the module.
-To compile the module, run the following command:
+To compile the module, run the following command in this `./` directory:

 ```bash
 make
 ```

-The module can also be compiled using `makefile` in the parent directory by running:
+The module can also be compiled using `makefile` in the parent directory `./..` by running:

 ```bash
 make module